warbacon/zunder-zsh/README.md

 # Warbacon zsh configurator

-This is a simple bash script that sets zsh as the default shell, applies various settings and installs some plugins to make the shell prompt more enjoyable.
+This is a simple bash script that configures zsh the way it should work out of the box.
+It install a few plugins, adds icons to the ls command and the prompt and make some basic configuration.

 *Please report any bug or undesired behaviour you encounter.*